 ContractId a, where

-a is a type parameter representing the type of contract that the ID refers to.
+a is a type parameter representing the template type of the contract that the id refers to.
 For example, a reference to a

 Token would be a

 <- notation.
-That’s because the contract ID needs to be retrieved from the ledger.
 How this works is discussed in Add Constraints to a Contract.

 This script first checks that Bob cannot archive Alice’s token.
 Then Alice successfully archives it:

 token_test_3 = do alice <- allocateParty "Alice" bob <- allocateParty "Bob" alice_token <- submit alice do createCmd Token with owner = alice submitMustFail bob do archiveCmd alice_token submit alice do archiveCmd alice_token